 The Dreaded Flare

 This invisible disease PSA has many twists and turns.
-It can lead us through more challenges than we care to go and having a flare is in the top ten…..for myself at least.
+It can lead us through more challenges than we care to go and having a flare is in the top ten, for me at least.
 There are a few things that set me off and I am not sure if I share these symptoms with many or am I an island.

-There are many factors that can trigger a flare, I am one of the lucky ones that doesn’t have skin eruptions, my heart goes out to those with a skin condition too.
+There are many factors that can trigger a flare, I am one of the lucky ones that don’t suffer from skin eruptions, my heart goes out to those with a skin condition too.
 I will get a small rash here and there but I know it could be so much worse.

 Food can cause a flare, flying can cause one because if you experience the temperatures change of anything over or under 10 degrees can cause it.
 Alcohol, yes some will end up in a flare for having too good of a time.
 Dry skin—something so simple as flaky skin can cause a flare and of course, I saved the best for last — stress!

 Yes, stress will put you in a flare.
 How hard is this?
 It’s hard, I try to be calm, I try to be upbeat, I really am a glass half full person but defeat is around the corner all the time with this affliction.
 Hopefully, Spring will emerge very soon and bring better days for us all and leave the flares behind.

 Do you have any questions about PsA?